International

 IOC President Jaques Rogge said that international baseball’s continued refusal to allow its best to compete in the games, along with its refusal to meet Olympic-grade World Anti Doping Agency standards, were contributing factors to the ousting of baseball as an Olympic event.
 “The IOC wants clean sport, the best athletes and universality,” said Rogge.

-Unlike the National Basketball Association, or the National Hockey League – the latter of which interupted its regular season for the 1998, 2002 and 2006 Winter Games – MLB won’t permit its athletes to participate in Olympic competition.
+Unlike the National Basketball Association, or the National Hockey League – the latter of which interrupted its regular season for the 1998, 2002 and 2006 Winter Games – MLB will not t permit its athletes to participate in Olympic competition.

 Cuba is fully supportive and competes in IBAF-sponsored competitions.
 The IBAF represents 113 baseball federations around the world.

-Three days after baseball was dropped from the Olympics in July of 2005, MLB and the Major League Players Association announced a preliminary schedule for a “Word Baseball Classic” (WBC) to be held in March of 2006, during spring training.
+Three days after baseball was dropped from the Olympics in July of 2005, MLB and the Major League Players Association announced a preliminary schedule for an inaugural “Word Baseball Classic” (WBC) to be held in March of 2006, during spring training.

 |